wilmer88/err-help/README.md

 ## ga_dev
-An aplication that allows user to save usefull code snip.
+An aplication that allows user to save usefull code snip or err message and solution.

 ## technologies
 Created with Django, python, Amazon Web Service,Postgresql, pgAdmin, Bootstrap, heroku